RomadHolding/blockchain/README.md

 The ROMAD model has the following node types:
 1. Ordinary Nodes - the ROMAD Endpoint Defense owners.
 They can create the transactions.
 2. Delegates - they check each and every block.
-The reward is given for the block check.
+The reward is given for the block check in a manner similar to that from Dash [33].
 The requirements are:
  * the HDD space for the ROMAD blockchain (>100 GB);
  * the high bandwidth Internet connection;
  * fast CPU;